Jesse Jackson: 2020s

 On August 3, 2021, Jackson and several others were arrested after protesting for Congress to end the filibuster, protect voting rights and raise the federal minimum wage to $15 an hour.
 In 2022, he wrote to an Argentinian judge in defense of the leaders of a yoga school who had been accused of forcing women into prostitution.
 Ahead of the 2023 State of the Union Address, Jackson wrote an op-ed calling for Biden "to lay out a plan—and to call the Congress to act" by extending the Child Tax Credit to low-income workers and the poor, making voter registration automatic, limiting big money in politics, and reviving the Voting Rights Act.
 On March 5, Jackson attended an event on the Edmund Pettus Bridge commemorating the 59th anniversary of Bloody Sunday and spoke with Biden.

 In July 2023, Jackson announced his plans to step down as the leader of Rainbow/PUSH.
 His decision was caused by his advanced age as well as health complications: Jackson was diagnosed with Parkinson's disease in 2017 and was hospitalized twice in 2021, after testing positive for COVID-19 and then after a head injury.
-Chicago Mayor Brandon Johnson called Jackson "an architect of the soul of Chicago" and said, "his faith, his perseverance, his love, and his relentless dedication to people inspire all of us to keep pushing for a better tomorrow".
-Civil rights activist Al Sharpton said he considers Jackson his mentor and added, "the resignation of Reverend Jesse Jackson is the pivoting of one of the most productive, prophetic, and dominant figures in the struggle for social justice in American history".

-In May 2024, Jackson wrote about the Gaza war in The Chicago Maroon.
-He condemned the October 7 attacks, but called Israel's response an attack on Palestinian civilians and a massacre.
-He also expressed support for pro-Palestinian protests on college campuses, comparing them to divestment campaigns for South Africa.
+Chicago Mayor Brandon Johnson said that Jackson was "an architect of the soul of Chicago...
+His faith, his perseverance, his love, and his relentless dedication to people inspire all of us to keep pushing for a better tomorrow".
+Al Sharpton, a civil rights activist, said he considers Jackson his mentor, "the resignation of Reverend Jesse Jackson is the pivoting of one of the most productive, prophetic, and dominant figures in the struggle for social justice in American history".
+In May 2024, Jackson wrote in The Chicago Maroon about the Gaza war.
+He condemned the October 7 attacks, but said that Israel's response, an attack on Palestinian civilians, was a "massacre".
+He expressed support for pro-Palestinian protests on college campuses and compared them to divestment campaigns for South Africa, which were proposed in the 1960s but did not ramp up until the mid-1980s.

+Posthumous political impact

+In March 2026, during the Illinois US Senate Democratic primary, Lieutenant Governor Juliana Stratton said that Jackson had included her in a list of endorsements before his death.
+On the day before the primary, Yusef Jackson issued a statement walking back the alleged endorsement, saying the process had not been finalized.